 Our course previews are meant to give prospective learners the opportunity to get a taste of the content and exercises that will be covered in each course.
 If you are new to these subjects, or eager to refresh your memory, each course preview also includes some available resources.
 These resources may also be useful to refer to over the course of the semester.

 A score of 60% or above in the course previews indicates that you are ready to take the course, while a score below 60% indicates that you should further review the concepts covered before beginning the course.

-Please use this link to access the course preview.
+Please use this link to access the syllabus and this link to access the course preview.

 (Click here for a text based version of this table.)